Computational Foundations for Strategic Coopetition: Formalizing Trust and Reputation Dynamics: Empirical Validation: The Renault-Nissan Alliance

 \textbf{Cultural and institutional factors}: The Renault-Nissan case involves cross-border partnership between French and Japanese firms with substantially different organizational cultures and governance systems.
 These factors likely influence trust dynamics (Japanese emphasis on long-term relationships, French government ownership stake in Renault creating political dimensions).
-Our current model treats these as implicit context but doesn't explicitly formalize cultural or institutional variables.
+Our current model treats these as implicit context but does not explicitly formalize cultural or institutional variables.
+Different organizational and cultural contexts may exhibit different trust dynamics requiring parameter adjustments.

 \textbf{Missing stakeholders}: The \textit{i*} diagram focuses on dyadic Renault-Nissan relationship, but the actual alliance involves additional stakeholders (French government as Renault shareholder, Japanese government regulations, dealers, suppliers).
 Some dynamics (particularly the 2018 crisis involving Japanese prosecutors) reflect broader stakeholder influences beyond bilateral trust.